AlvaroBernalG/react-switchable/README.md

 `active` | boolean | No | false | Sets the State as active.
 `tabIndex` | number | No | 0 | Sets the [tabindex](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/tabIndex).

-Inherits all other properties assigned from the top.
+Inherits all other properties assigned from the parent component.

 ## Related